SynchronetBBS/sbbs/README.md

 	minimum_password_length = 6
 	; Limit the length of a telegram (in characters) that a web user can send maximum_telegram_length = 800
-	; Which external program sections to list on the Games page (comma-separated) xtrn_sections = games,puzzle,rpg,erotic
 	; Where (absolute or relative to 'exec') the 'lib' and 'root' directories live web_directory = ../web
 	; Path to a .ans file to use as the ftelnet splash screen